Skip to main content

 9. Vieitez JM, Monteagudo JM, Mahia P, et al. New insights of tricuspid regurgitation: A large-scale prospective cohort study.
 Eur Heart J Cardiovasc Imaging.
 2021;22(2):196–202. doi:10.1093/ehjci/jeaa205.

-11. Osnabrugge RL, Mylotte D, Head SJ, et al. Aortic stenosis in the elderly: Disease prevalence and number of candidates for transcatheter aortic valve replacement: A meta-analysis and modeling study.
+11. Osnabrugge RL, Mylotte D, Head SJ, et al. Aortic stenosis in the elderly: disease prevalence and number of candidates for transcatheter aortic valve replacement: a meta-analysis and modeling study.
 J Am Coll Cardiol.
-2013;62(11):1002-12. doi:10.1016/j.jacc.2013.05.015.
+2013;62(11):1002–12. doi:10.1016/j.jacc.2013.05.015.

 12. Wang N, Fulcher J, Abeysuriya N, et al. Tricuspid regurgitation is associated with increased mortality independent of pulmonary pressures and right heart failure: A systematic review and meta-analysis.
 Eur Heart J. 2019;40(5):476–484. doi:10.1093/eurheartj/ehy641.

 13. Heitzinger G, Pavo N, Koschatko S, et al. Contemporary insights into the epidemiology, impact and treatment of secondary tricuspid regurgitation across the heart failure spectrum.
 Eur J Heart Fail.
-2023;25(6):857–867. doi:10.1002/ejhf.2858.
+2023;25(6):857–67. doi:10.1002/ejhf.2858.

 14. Bannehr M, Edlinger CR, Kahn U, et al. Natural course of tricuspid regurgitation and prognostic implications.
 Open Heart.
 2021;8(1)doi:10.1136/openhrt-2020-001529.

-15. Al-Hijji M, Fender EA, El Sabbagh A, Holmes DR. Current treatment strategies for tricuspid regurgitation.
+15. Al-Hijji M, Fender EA, El Sabbagh A, et al. Current treatment strategies for tricuspid regurgitation.
 Curr Cardiol Rep. 2017;19(11):106. doi:10.1007/s11886-017-0920-4.

 17. Zack CJ, Fender EA, Chandrashekar P, et al. National trends and outcomes in isolated tricuspid valve surgery.
 J Am Coll Cardiol.
 2017;70(24):2953–2960. doi:10.1016/j.jacc.2017.10.039.

-19. Hausleiter J. Transcatheter tricuspid valve repair: TriCLASP study 1-year results. presented at: PCR London Valves; 24–26 November 2024 London, UK.
+19. Hausleiter J. Transcatheter tricuspid valve repair: TriCLASP study 1-year results.
+Presented at: PCR London Valves; 24–26 November 2024 London, UK.

 20. Khan MS, Baqi A, Tahir A, et al. National estimates for the percentage of all readmissions with demographic features, morbidity, overall and gender-specific mortality of transcutaneous versus open surgical tricuspid valve replacement/repair.
 Cardiol Res.
 2024;15(4):223–232. doi:10.14740/cr1625.